BrainPop: Moby

-Moby is an orange robot who communicates in beeping noises.
-The three lights on his chest light up when he beeps, and Tim usually translates what he's saying.
-Moby is Tim's friend but loves to drive him crazy.
+Moby is an orange humanoid robot who communicates in beeping noises.
+The three lights on his chest light up when he beeps, and Tim typically translates what Moby says.
+Moby is Tim's friend but loves to annoy him.
 Moby helps out by fetching things for Tim and asking questions about the topic they are discussing.
-As a robot, he can do things that people are unable to do, such as changing his hand into a freeze-ray, sending himself back in time, removing his head, and using lasers.
+As a robot, Moby can do things that people are unable to do, such as changing his hand into a freeze-ray, sending himself back in time, removing his head and using lasers.
 Some of the movies, such as the Earth, Radar and Milky Way videos, imply that Moby is of an extraterrestrial origin.
 However, the Leonardo da Vinci movie implies that he was invented by Leonardo.

 Other characters

 Cassie and Rita are two teenage girls who are mainly featured in comics that accompany many of the movies in the "FYI" section.
 They also occasionally appear in the main movies and even narrate a few of them.
 Like Moby, Cassie enjoys annoying Tim, while some of the movies imply that Rita has a romantic interest in Tim and that he returns her feelings.

 Bob is a rat with a broken tail and a patched chest.
 He is featured in, and often conducts, experiments called "Experiments with Bob the Ex-Lab Rat", which relate to mostly science movies.

 Gary and gary are a father and son featured in comics called "How To With Gary and gary", which show how to do something safely.
 The capitalized "Gary" is the father, and the lowercase "gary" is the son.